harikt/aurav2book/manuscript/view.md

 The output from the inner view template is automatically retained and becomes available via the `getContent()` method on the _View_ object.
 The layout template then calls `getContent()` to place the inner view results in the outer layout template.

-> N.b.
-We can also call `setLayout()` from inside the view template, allowing us to pick a layout as part of the view logic.
+I> We can also call `setLayout()` from inside the view template, allowing I> us to pick a layout as part of the view logic.

 The view template and the layout template both execute inside the same _View_ object.
 This means: